muscletechnologies/Muscle-tech-web/content/about.md

   - title: "Planning"
     content: "We create detailed project roadmaps with clear milestones, timelines, and deliverables."
   - title: "Development"
-    content: "Our agile development process ensures rapid iteration and continuous improvement."
+    content: "Our agile development process using React, Next.js, Node.js, and more ensures rapid iteration."
   - title: "Delivery"
-    content: "We deploy solutions with comprehensive testing, training, and documentation."
+    content: "We deploy solutions with comprehensive testing, training, and ongoing support."

 call_to_action:
   title: Let's Build Something Great Together